 The crowd is restless yet quiet, they’d seen bar fights, they hadn’t seen this.
 Billy is on the floor holding his crotch, his jaw crooked, blood dripping from his mouth.

 I pour the beer on Billy, “Listen carefully genius, here’s the rules,” I grab his hair and pull his face up to look him in the eye, “look at me, asshole.”

-My voice never raised a decibel, I speak as if swapping recipes with an old friend, “You are never again going to hit, shove, raise your voice or even look crosswise at a woman.
+My voice never raises a decibel, I speak as if swapping recipes with an old friend, “You are never again going to hit, shove, raise your voice or even look crosswise at a woman.
 We found you and we’ll be watching your cracker ass from now until Oprah goes bankrupt.
 If you can’t manage yourself by yourself, the next time I take your balls and mail them to you in a jar.
 I kick him in the crotch again.
 “Maybe I’ll take them now, you fuck,” I put my boot in his face and push him to the floor, then take out the serrated knife, flick it open and slit his jeans.

 “Man, no wonder you’re so irritable, you got a tiny dick there Billy, little dick Billy.
 Boys, meet Little Billy,” I look Billy in the eyes, “and if you touch anyone in anger again, I swear your cock will be so tiny you’ll have to squat to pee.”

 I swipe his balls lightly, a line of red forms, Billy wets himself.